RADIAN-HCI/Literature-Review/literature-review.md

   year={2023}
 }

+- The use of ChatGPT as a learning tool to improve foreign language writing in a multilingual and multicultural classroom
+  +  In this context, the study aimed to examine the effectiveness of ChatGPT as a feedback tool on foreign language writing, especially for socially vulnerable populations, such as refugees/migrants, who face extra language difficulties.
+The study was conducted in a Junior High School (Gymnasium) classroom in an urban city in south Greece, which consisted of 8 students with a migrant/refugee background aged 15 years old who were attending German as a foreign language learning.
+  +  @article{athanassopoulos2023use,
+  title={The use of ChatGPT as a learning tool to improve foreign language writing in a multilingual and multicultural classroom}, author={Athanassopoulos, Stavros and Manoli, Polyxeni and Gouvi, Maria and Lavidas, Konstantinos and Komis, Vassilis}, journal={Advances in Mobile Learning Educational Research}, volume={3}, number={2}, pages={818--824}, year={2023}

+}

 - Generative AI and ChatGPT in School Children’s Education: Evidence from a School Lesson
   + The study involved 110 pupils, aged 8–14 years old, studying in the 4th–6th grades across four classes in two schools.
 Using laptops, pupils participated in test lessons where content, text, figures, and exercises were generated and modified using generative AI, specifically ChatGPT-3.5.
 The results demonstrated that it was possible to use ChatGPT-3.5, as one example of generative AI, to personify learning material so that it would meet the knowledge and learning skills of pupils with different levels of knowledge.
 A clear majority of pupils enjoyed learning the generative AI-modified material.
   + @article{jauhiainen2023generative,